 I had the pleasure of upgrading my Blackberry to use the latest version of RIM’s operating system (version 4.5) last Friday.
 I had intended to do it myself, but I discovered that if your Blackberry is connected to a Blackberry Enterprise Server (i.e. can you check your corporate calendar/email on your Blackberry?
-If so, then you are) then your IT guy has to do the upgrade for you.
-At the time, I was annoyed, but in retrospect it’s not that surprising considering how RIM promises enterprise IT guys great control over each device.
+If so, then you are) then your IT department has to do the upgrade for you.
+At the time, I was annoyed, but in retrospect it’s not that surprising considering how RIM promises enterprise IT department control over each device.

 And, I have to say, it looks good.